neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/View.rst

 changes to the post object, call the PostRepository's ``update`` method.
 It schedules an object for the dirty check at the end of the request.

-If all these details didn't scare you, you might now ask yourself how FLOW3 could know that the ``updateAction`` expects a modified object and not the original?
+If all these details didn't scare you, you might now ask yourself how TYPO3 Flow could know that the ``updateAction`` expects a modified object and not the original?
 Great question.
 And the answer is – literally – hidden in the form generated by Fluid's form view helper: